I Tried Fasting Without Food for 40 Days | Here’s What I Learned

 There’s the first period where you aren’t eating.
-As discussed before, your body is breaking down old cell parts, tissues, fat stores, and healthy cells are consuming dead cells, so that they have fuel, and so that they don’t swamp the filtering organs like the kidneys.
+As discussed before, your body is breaking down old cell parts, tissues, and fat stores, and healthy cells are consuming dead cells for fuel and so that they don’t swamp the filtering organs like the kidneys.

-Remember, any muscle tissue that your body breaks down in the fasting process (a) needed to be broken down and metabolized anyway, which is hard on the kidneys but great for your stripped-down and rebuilt lean muscle, and (b) will be the first to be rebuilt, along with healthy organ tissue, like pancreas or kidney or liver.
+Remember, any muscle tissue that your body breaks down in the fasting process (a) needed to be broken down and metabolized anyway, which is hard on the kidneys but great for your stripped-down and rebuilt lean muscle, and (b) will be the first to be rebuilt, along with healthy organ tissue, like pancreas, kidney, or liver.

-I recommend if you fast, and you’re interested in weight loss, that you not weigh yourself before and after.
+I recommend if you fast and you’re interested in weight loss, you should not weigh yourself before and after.

 Just trust the process, don’t make weight loss the primary goal, and focus on the health benefits.

-Start with a “fasting mimicking” diet, like our 26-day detox, know that you’re giving yourself an amazing health reboot–with some loss of fat stores being an inevitable result, some increase in human growth hormone and stem cells–and congratulate yourself on your wins, as you think about taking it a step further, potentially, later.
+Start with a “fasting-mimicking” diet, like our 26-day detox, know that you’re giving yourself an amazing health reboot—with some loss of fat stores being an inevitable result and some increase in human growth hormone and stem cells—and congratulate yourself on your wins, as you think about taking it a step further, potentially, later.

 These include Dr. Max Gerson, Dr. Bernard Jensen, Dr. Ann Wigmore, and Dr. Richard Anderson, among others, who have influenced my own 20-year dive into how the body purifies itself, and now to nurture it, in that process.

-3. Third, you could skip lunch or dinner each day, for an extended period of time.
-Eat only two meals, and an approximately 100-calorie snack (like an apple, or a small green smoothie).
+Eat only two meals and an approximately 100-calorie snack (like an apple or a small green smoothie).

 Fasting, or even a fasting-mimicking diet, will be massively assisted by daily sauna sessions.

-6. I think a coffee enema would be very helpful as a daily practice, throughout a fast.
+I think a coffee enema would be very helpful as a daily practice throughout a fast.
 (Not allowed at the ashram either.
 They don’t want any potential messes in the residential rooms.)

-The caffeine in the organic coffee is instantly taken up by the hemmorrhoidal vein to the liver, which not only produces a lot of glutathione (the master antioxidant), but also dilates the liver bile ducts, to release a lot of toxicity into the lower colon.
+The caffeine in the organic coffee is instantly taken up by the hemorrhoidal vein to the liver, which not only produces a lot of glutathione (the master antioxidant) but also dilates the liver bile ducts, to release a lot of toxicity into the lower colon.

 This allows it to release immediately, rather than recirculate over and over through the blood.